 NBA Game Summary - New Jersey at Indiana

-Indianapolis, IN (Sports Network) - Mike Dunleavy registered 34 points to lead Indiana over New Jersey, 113-103, at Conseco Fieldhouse.
+Indianapolis, IN (Sports Network) - Vince Carter poured in a game-high 39 points and grabbed 11 rebounds to lead New Jersey over Indiana, 94-85, at Conseco Fieldhouse.